Folders and views

 The article mentions several other alternatives that would let you also support IMAP accounts.

 There are two types of views.
 One is used by View -> Layout to specify the overall layout of the main window such as whether you want the folder pane on the left, and the folder listing on the right above the optional optional message pane or do you want all three side by side.
 The MoreLayoutsforThunderbird add-on adds a Wide Thread View and Stacked View.
-It will work with Thunderbird 3.* and 3.1.* if you bypass the version checking.
+Ignore the old version at http://morelayoutsforthunderbird.mozdev.org/ .

 Its also used to refer to different ways to display (view) the contents of the current folder.
 Right click on the main toolbar, select customize, drag and drop the "View" control to the toolbar, and press Done to add that control.
 It has several predefined choices such as All, Unread, Not Deleted, Tags, Custom Views, Save View as a Folder, and Customize.
 All displays everything as is.
 Not Deleted hides any messages that are not deleted.
 This is useful in a IMAP account where you can have deleted messages still listed in the folder pane (with a line drawn through them) rather than being moved to the trash folder.
 Tags lets you select you a single tag.
 Thunderbird will only display messages in that folder that have that tag.